dhilipkmr/website/src/pages/post_9/index.md

 ##How do we remove the element?

-Best way would be to use LRU algorithm.
-For simplicity I have used FIFO where I keep track of element's insertion order in `insertionOrder` property and if the length is maxed out ,  I get the first value using `shift` and delete the property with that name from the `memoizedCache` object.
+Best way would be to use LRU algorithm.Here, I keep track of element's insertion order in `insertionOrder` property and if the length is maxed out ,  I get the first value using `shift` and delete the property with that name from the `memoizedCache` object.

+> Note: We move the property name to the end of the array, if the value is taken from the cache object.

 ``` jsx